greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/about-part-changes.html.md

 - Greenplum 7 supports the classic partitioning syntax of Greenplum 6 except where called out in the [What Has Changed?](#changed) section.
 - Support for range and list partition strategies.
-- Support for subpartition templates.
+- Support for sub-partition templates.
 - A partitioned table must be defined with at least one partition.
-- Only leaf partition tables contain data.
+- Only leaf partitions contain data.
 - The name that you assign a partition table is an alias.
-- By default, a `GRANT` or `REVOKE` operation on a parent partitioned table recurses to its child partition tables.
+- By default, a `GRANT` or `REVOKE` operation on a parent partitioned table recurses to its child tables.
-- By default, an `ALTER TABLE` operation on a parent partitioned table recurses to its child partition tables.
+- By default, an `ALTER TABLE` operation on a parent partitioned table recurses to its child tables.

 ## <a id="changed"></a>What Has Changed?